 Ouachita offers majors in seven academic schools in the disciplines of business, Christian studies, education, fine arts, humanities, natural sciences and social sciences.

-New degree programs this fall include majors in biophysics and physics/mathematics in the Patterson School of Natural Sciences, finance in the Hickingbotham School of Business, music business in the School of Fine Arts and public history and social justice studies in the Sutton School of Social Sciences.
+New degree programs this fall include majors in biophysics and physics/mathematics in the Patterson School of Natural Sciences, finance in the Hickingbotham School of Business, music business (now music industry) in the School of Fine Arts and public history and social justice studies in the Sutton School of Social Sciences.
 Other recent academic additions include the accelerated three-year Biomedical Scholars Program and Ouachita Online, which offers accredited baccalaureate degrees online with majors in business administration and Christian studies.

 U.S. News also ranked Ouachita among “A+ Schools for B Students” for the sixth consecutive year – the only national liberal arts college in the state to make the list.
 According to U.S. News, the A+ ranking features universities where B-level incoming students “have a decent shot at being accepted and thriving – where spirit and hard work could make all the difference.”